Emma Durbin

 About My Work

-My plays ask: what do we crave from each other?
+I am driven to create art as I live my life: in pursuit of love and the abundance of chosen family.
+My plays ask what do we desire from each other?
 What do we owe ourselves?
-And how, in all these marginalized identities, are we showing up for one another in our spaces?
+And how, in all our complexities, are we showing up for one another in our shared spaces?

 Education